knative/docs/docs/snippets/quickstart-install.md

         ```

         !!! note
+            For [KinD](https://kind.sigs.k8s.io/), a local registry will no longer be created by default.
+Users will need to pass the `--registry` flag if they wish to create a local registry:
+            ```bash
+            kn quickstart kind --registry
+            ```

+        !!! note
             Quickstart uses Port 80, and it will fail to install if any other services are bound on that port.
 If you have a service using Port 80, you'll need to stop it before using Quickstart.
             To check if another service is using Port 80:
             ```bash